itsderek23/dlite_site/_posts/2020-05-23-github-codespaces-machine-learning.md

 ```

 <p class="text-muted small" style="margin-top:-10px">
-[whisk](http://docs.whisk-ml.org) creates a data science-flavored version of a Python project structure.
+<a href="http://docs.whisk-ml.org">whisk</a> creates a data science-flavored version of a Python project structure.
 </p>

 It's easy to run an ML project within Codespaces when it has a solid structure. __The [project structure](https://docs.whisk-ml.org/en/latest/project_structure.html) in this tutorial was generated using [whisk](http://docs.whisk-ml.org), an open-source ML project framework that makes collaboration, reproducibility, and deployment “just work”.__ I've been developing whisk with Adam Barnhard of [Booklet.ai](https://booklet.ai).